 This one’s for the kids.
 Although my daughter is already too old for this, I just find this such a cutie patootie that I had to include this item.
 A birthday gift inspiration, this folk coat show knitting project will be the best present a little girl can have.

-Cold weather usually makes most of us a lazy daisy.
+Cold weather usually turns most of us into lazy daisies.
 If you already have a body pillow, how about knitting a cover made with soft and smooth yarn?
 A lazy days lounger arm knit pillow is the perfect place to enjoy a good book (and then dozing off eventually!)

-The perfect pouf lets you put your feet up and provides extra seating, too.
+This perfect pouf lets you put your feet up and provides extra seating, too.
 It is actually the pattern on this knitting project that I love to look at and I bet it feels great to touch too.
-This chunky jersey knit pouf is simply a knitting must-do.
+This perfect pouf is simply a knitting must-do.

-To make a couple of boot cuff, here is a video by Rainbow Warrior.
+To make a couple of boot cuffs, here is a video by Rainbow Warrior.
 Learn and enjoy!

-The long anticipated winter is almost at our doorsteps.
+The long-anticipated winter is almost at our doorsteps.
 You can feel it in the morning, it’s already getting more crisp than usual.
-So we better hurry and get our hands busy on these knitting projects.
-The adrenaline rush will make that creativity flow I tell yah.
-Go ahead and try them now!
+So we better hurry and get our hands busy with these knitting projects.
+The crisp weather will give you a rush and the creativity will just flow promise!
+Go ahead and try these now!

 What knitting projects are you trying first?
-Let me know in the comments below.
+Let me know in the comments section below.

 Would you like to know an easy basic knitting tutorial?
 Drop by here, now!

 Editor’s Note – This post was originally published on December 2016 and has been updated for quality and relevancy.